-Join Ben Long for an in-depth discussion in this video Basic camera anatomy, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Basic camera anatomy, part of Nikon D5100 Essential Training.

 Before we go any further, we need to get some basic terminology out of the way.
 Now a lot of what I am going to explain here may seem pretty cut and dry, but it's important that we're all on the same page when talking about specific parts of the camera.
 Taking it up from the top, we have the shutter button and the power switch which surrounds the shutter button.
 A few fairly critical controls here: exposure compensation, video recording, and then an info button, which helps you control the rear LCD screen.
 Live View switch, a mode dial, a hot shoe for attaching an external flash and finally mounts for attaching a camera strap.

 On the back of the camera is where you'll find the bulk of the controls: the main dial, which you will use for navigating menus and changing exposure parameters in different ways; the Auto Exposure Lock button; the Info Edit button, which is a shortcut button for changing lots of different parameters; the menu button for getting into the menu system; playback button for starting playback-- this is a little four-way controller with an OK button in the middle-- you will use this for navigating menus; finally, we've got zoom-in and zoom-out buttons-- The zoom-out button is also a help button; finally, the Delete button that you will use in Playback mode for deleting images.